SparkVRX/PD2-Solo-Achievements-Trophies-and-Side-Jobs/README.md

 Now you can complete the achievement in offline mode.
 You can play with bots.
 The conditions of the achievement apply only to the player.

 **It Takes a Pig to Kill a Pig**
-Now, in offline mode, you can drop a pig not only on an aggressive opponent, but also on a surrendered one.
+Now, in offline mode, you can drop a pig not only on an aggressive enemy, but also on a surrendered one.

 **It Takes Two to Tango**
 Now in offline mode the waypoint will mark the correct computer instead of the approximate location.